-The MSTR/SLV and SYNC terminals can be used to synchronize the frequency of the class-D output switching when using multiple amplifiers in a single application.
+The MSTR/SLV and SYNC terminals can be used to synchronize the frequency of the class-D output switching.
 When the MSTR/SLV terminal is high, the output switching frequency is determined by the selection of the resistor connected to the ROSC terminal (see ROSC Resistor Selection).
 The SYNC terminal becomes an output in this mode, and the frequency of this output is also determined by the selection of the ROSC resistor.
-This TTL compatible, push-pull output can be connected to other TPA310X devices such as TPA3100D2, configured in slave mode.
-The output switching is synchronized to avoid beat frequencies that could occur in the audio band when two class-D amplifiers in the same system are switching at slightly different frequencies.
+This TTL compatible, push-pull output can be connected to another TPA3107D2, configured in the slave mode.
+The output switching is synchronized to avoid any beat frequencies that could occur in the audio band when two class-D amplifiers in the same system are switching at slightly different frequencies.

 When the MSTR/SLV terminal is low, the output switching frequency is determined by the incoming square wave on the SYNC input.
-The SYNC terminal becomes an input in this mode and accepts a TTL compantible square wave from another TPA310X audio amplifier configured in teh master mode or from an external GPIO.
+The SYNC terminal becomes an input in this mode and accepts a TTL compatible square wave from another TPA3107D2 configured in the master mode or from an external GPIO.
 If connecting to an external GPIO, recommended frequencies are 200 kHz to 300 kHz for proper device operation, and the maximum amplitude is 4 V.